 The Black Diamond HotWire is made up of a hot-forged Nitron keylock carabiner on top and the light-weight version of the HotWire carabiner on the bottom.
-The Dynex sling is 12cm long and 14mm wide.
+The 12 cm Dynex sling has a width of 14 mm.

 Ease of Unclipping

 Like the Black Diamond PosiWire Quickdraw and the Black Diamond FreeWire Quickdraw, the lower carabiner on the Black Diamond HotWire has a notch that can snag on the rope, particularly when seconding steep sport routes.
 Since the upper carabiner has a keylock gate, it does not get caught on your harness or the bolt, and won't snag on your wires when traditional climbing.

 If you like this model but want to avoid the rope snagging issue, consider the Black Diamond Positron Quickdraw, or the Black Diamond LiveWire Quickdraw, the newest versions of the LiveWire have a solid gate on the top carabiner and a wiregate on the bottom, but have a wire hood that prevents rope snag.